diego-o-olmedo/Sussex-MIT-Ethereum-home-automation-Dapp/README.md

 # Helpful tips

-locate www/app/home/connections.js - This file includes two connections for testing purposes.
+- locate www/app/home/connections.js - This file includes two connections for testing purposes.
 Change the credentials to your own MQTT details and run.
-This app works best with Sonoff Basic devices using Tasmota firmware.
+- This app works best with and was tested on Sonoff Basic devices using Tasmota firmware.
+- Source code of the application is under www/app.